akauppi/svg.rx.js/README.md

 - `svg.js`
 - `rx.lite.js`

+You are expected to provide the dependencies in any way you like.
+They are not dependencies of the bower packaging intentionally.

 Note: `rx.lite.js` is not available via `bower` (the full `rx.js` package is).

 <!-- disabled (now using 4.0.6)